Esri/arcgis-pro-sdk-community-samples/Editing/ConstructionTool/ConstructionTool (C#).md

 ![UI](Screenshots/ScreenAttributes2.png)

 1. Select the 'Edit' tab on the ArcGIS Pro ribbon and 'Create' new features
-1. On the 'Create Features' pane select the test point feature layer to see the 'Pointy Sketch Tool'
+1. On the 'Create Features' pane select the test point feature layer template to activate the 'Pointy Sketch Tool'
 ![UI](Screenshots/ScreenEdit.png)

 1. Click on the map to create new test point features